LiamElias-code/Modpacks/README.md

 All packs are available for anyone to download, tweak, and use on their own servers or single-player worlds.

-## Server Status

-You can see the uptime of my servers/services [HERE](https://status.liamelias.com/status/services)

 ## Latest Modpack

 For the most recent modpack file for any server, please take a look at the releases on the right side of the page.